 Frequently Asked Questions

-Who qualifies for citizenship under Bill C-3?
+Who qualifies for Canadian citizenship by descent under Bill C-3?

-Is citizenship automatic under the new law?
+Are adopted children treated differently under the new law?